On vous rappelle !

 Icône information générale

-The 1st arrondissement is one of the most central arrondissements in Paris, but also one of the smallest in terms of surface area.
-The arrondissement has gradually been emptied of its historic inhabitants, and is now home to commercial premises and businesses.
-It is very well served by public transport, with the most important Parisian hub being “Chatelet”.
-Car traffic is not recommended, given the density of traffic at peak times.
-Rue de Rivoli is car-free.
+The 1st arrondissement is one of the most central areas in Paris.
+It is also one of the smallest in terms of surface area.
+Over time, it has lost many of its historic residents.
+Today, it is mainly occupied by commercial spaces and businesses.
+Public transport is excellent, with Châtelet as the main hub.
+Car traffic is not recommended due to heavy congestion during peak hours.
+Rue de Rivoli is entirely car-free.

 family